pepyakin/turbosolver-sdk/README.md

 # TurboSolver SDK (Research)

-> Please note, that this project works only on Android and only on x86.
+> Please note, that this project works only on Android and only on x86_64.
 The build tested only on macOS.

 Mobile SDKs are hard, especially in case of Android because JNI bindings are tedious to write.
 This project aiming to explore other possibilities.

-The primary idea is to define thin layer for the "transport" and then do the actual communication with it, without sharding concrete objects between two.
-A big advantage of this kind of approach is decreasing surface API.
-In case of JNI this could be a big win.

 At the moment there are 2 implementations:

 - local HTTP server and
 - [Cap'n Proto](https://capnproto.org/)
+- JNR

+The primary idea of the first two is to define thin layer for the "transport" and then do the actual communication with it, without sharding concrete objects between two.
+A big advantage of this kind of approaches is decreasing surface of an API.
+In case of JNI this could be a big win.

 But before diving into the guts lets go through the problem.